Why Letting Go Is So Hard—and Why Pain Is What Finally Moves Us

 Suffering is not the point.
 But sometimes it is the only thing loud enough to break through the noise of our own resistance.

 We spend much of our lives trying to avoid pain.
 Understandably so.
-The truth is pain is uncomfortable, disruptive and can sometimes be disorienting.
-But pain is not always the enemy we imagine it to be.
+Pain is uncomfortable, disruptive, and often disorienting.
+But our pain is not always the enemy.

-Sometimes pain is the body’s way of refusing to continue letting you betray yourself and it.
+Sometimes pain is the body's way of refusing to let us continue ignoring what needs our attention.

-Over time, the body begins telling the truth about the life we have been living.
+Over time, the body can begin reflecting the truth of the life we have been living.

 Where we are overextending beyond our capacity.

-Where we are staying loyal to identities, dynamics, or patterns that no longer support our aliveness.
+Where we are staying loyal to identities, dynamics, or patterns that no longer support our growth.

-And while painful experiences can absolutely wound us, pain itself can also become medicine when it finally brings us into deeper honesty, embodiment, and truth within ourselves.
+And while painful experiences can absolutely wound us, pain can also become a teacher when it brings us into deeper honesty, awareness, and connection with ourselves.

 Because sometimes the breakdown is not evidence that we are failing.